Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

 Fifth, \textbf{\em identifying risk factors for potential victims} is vital for designing targeted prevention measures~\cite{Finkelhor22-online-sexual-offense, gamez2023stability, HERNANDEZ2021106569, wachs2020routine, Wachs2012, Weingraber2020}.
 Awareness of \textbf{\em common grooming strategies}, such as praise~\cite{Anggraeny2023, Lorenzo-Dus_Izura_2017, gamez2018persuasion, black2015linguistic}, deception, gift-giving, and sexualization, is essential for developing countermeasures~\cite{gamez2021unraveling}.
 Online platforms should integrate AI-driven content moderation tools that flag grooming tactics in real time, helping to protect minors from predatory behaviors.
+Moreover, recent evidence suggests that protective factors reduce grooming risk primarily by shaping adolescents’ online behavior patterns rather than exerting direct protective effects~\cite{aktu2024self}.

 Sixth, \textbf{\em online grooming strategies differ from offline methods}, with offenders often pretending to be younger to reduce perceived threat~\cite{gamez2018persuasion, oconnell2003typology}.
 Offenders assess risks early and exploit vulnerabilities from the start of interactions~\cite{black2015linguistic, shannon2008sweden}, presenting unique challenges for online protection.
 Law enforcement agencies should develop specialized units trained to detect and respond to digital grooming tactics, using proactive monitoring and AI-driven forensic analysis.